cdmanning/OpenAI-Discord-Chatbot/README.md

 # 🤖 OpenAI-Discord-Chatbot
-simple Discord bot that utilizes the OpenAI API to provide chatbot functionality in a Discord server.
+A simple Discord bot that utilizes the OpenAI API to provide chatbot functionality in a Discord server.

 ## 🚀 Getting Started